scramjetorg/scramjet/docs/multi-stream.md

 Adds a stream to the MultiStream

-If the stream was muxed, filtered or mapped, this stream will undergo the same transorms and conditions as if it was added in constructor.
+If the stream was muxed, filtered or mapped, this stream will undergo the same transforms and conditions as if it was added in constructor.

 **Kind**: instance method of [<code>MultiStream</code>](#MultiStream)
 **Meta.noreadme**: